leticiagcapovilla/mywikitest/home/Machine/storage_ring.md

 The simulations show that the set of errors considered in Table 7, if uncorrected, result in large orbit distortions that cause many of the generated random machines to be unstable.
 To avoid these unstable machines, the orbit is initially corrected with the sextupoles turned off.
 Then, with a small residual orbit distortion, the sextupoles can be turned on again in steps without inducing instabilities.
 At each step, the orbit is further corrected iteratively until convergence.

 Figure 8 shows the closed orbit for the simulated random machines without correction and with the sextupoles turned off.
 Figure 9 shows the residual orbit after global correction with respect to the ideal orbit, that is defined by the absolute zero of the reference system, including errors in the BPM offsets and considering that they are fixed to the girders; and Figure 10 shows the residual orbit with no BPM offset errors and no girder alignment errors.
 In this case the BPMs are centered around the ideal orbit.
-Table 11 presents the statistics of the orbit correction for 20 random machines.
+Tables 11 and 12 present the statistics of the orbit correction for 20 random machines.

 ![ORBIT BEFORE CORRECTION](/img/machine/storage_ring/uncorrected_hor_vert.svg)